Shyket/Card-Game/README.md

 # Card-Game
- A simpke card game built with javascript
+ A simple card game built with javascript